 You will need to list 4-8 students to serve as Signatories, an approved org name (no use of university trademarks like UC Berkeley/Cal), a statement of uniqueness, and your constitution.
 Lastly, you will select a time to attend the New Organization Advising Session with the LEAD Center students and staff.

 - MEET THE SIGNATORY REQUIREMENTS X 4 STUDENTS

-The 4 people who intend to serve as signatories for your RSO must complete (2) requirements: the Student Org Signatory Training, and the Signatory Agreement Form.
+The 4 people who intend to serve as signatories for your RSO must complete (2) requirements: the Student Org Signatory Training, and the Signatory Terms & Conditions.
+Upon receiving signatory status, you will be prompted to accept the Terms & Conditions in CalLink.
 This is how we ensure you understand your signatory role & responsibilities.
 These 4 students will have the Signatory status on your org’s CalLink roster.

 - MEET WITH THE LEAD CENTER & SUBMIT REG FORM/CONSTITUTION

 During your New Organization Advising Session with the LEAD Center staff via Zoom, we will cover the fundamentals of leading an RSO and how to complete the final requirements of your application.

 If approved during the advising session, we will send you a link to your CalLink page and your registration form.
 Once your form is submitted and approved, you will be an official RSO at UC Berkeley!

 NEW THIS YEAR | Signatory Terms & Conditions